How to Deactivate or Delete a Theme or Plugin in WordPress

-Deleting themes and plugins in WordPress is important for maintaining a clean, secure, and high-performing website.
 Themes and plugins are important components of a WordPress site.
 While themes control the design and layout of the site, plugins provide important features and functionality.
 However, unused or outdated themes and plugins can result in security risks and slow down your site.
-Knowing when and how to delete these components can help streamline your WordPress installation and ensure optimal performance.
+Knowing when and how to deactivate or delete these components can help streamline your WordPress installation and ensure optimal performance.

 Here are the topics discussed in this article: